 2. Arnarstapi & Hellnar

 A small fishing village in the southern part of the Snæfellsnes peninsula and at the foot of Mount Stapafell.
 Due to the natural harbor, Arnarstapi was a big trading point for commercial fishing boats that anchored here to unload merchandise in the 16th century when the Danes ruled Iceland and the village flourished for more than 200 years.
 Now the local population has shrunk considerably and it is a small and quiet village.
 If you take a trip along the coast, you will discover eye-catching forms of lava rocks and colonies of sea birds.
 The waves of the ocean play along with the sun and the daylight to produce a natural show of which the most spectacular can be experienced at the cliff Gatklettur and his famous arch rock, and the rifts Hundagjá, Miðgjá and Músagjá.

-On the walls of the cave, a lot of people have written their names, some of them very well known persons in Iceland.
+On the walls of the cave, a lot of people have written their names, some of them very well-known persons in Iceland.
 Among them are f.ex.
-Eggert Olafsson and Bjarni Palsson who were by the end of 18th century travelling around their own country – quite an enterprise at the time – fighting against superstition and for Enlightenment.
-You may also find there runes and signs of sorcery.
+Eggert Olafsson and Bjarni Palsson who were by the end of 18th century traveling around their own country – quite an enterprise at the time – fighting against superstition and for Enlightenment.
+You may also find their runes and signs of sorcery.

 Is a sandy beach and bay on foot of Snæfellsjökull in Iceland.
 It was once home to sixty fishing boats and one of the most prolific fishing villages on the Snæfellsnes peninsula but today the bay is uninhabited.

 Four lifting stones are in Djúpalónssandur, used by fishermen to test their strength.
-They are
+How strong are you?

 - Fullsterkur (“full strength”) weighing 154 kg,